leebond/github.io/README.md

 #### Install Docker Desktop
 follow and install normally from https://hub.docker.com/editions/community/docker-ce-desktop-mac
 #### Log in to Docker Desktop via Terminal:
-(you will be prompted to key in your docker username and password) `$ docker login`
+(you will be prompted to key in your docker username and password)\b `$ docker login`
 #### Pull Oracle Database Enterprise Edition 12cR2 image from Docker hub
 `$ docker pull store/oracle/database-enterprise:12.2.0.1`